 MEET OUR FACULTY

-John joined the GIA Education team with over 14 years of jewellery industry experience.
-His diverse work history includes: diamond buying trips to Antwerp, jewellery sales and jewellery manufacturing.
-After more than ten years in the trade, John received his GIA Graduate Gemologist diploma.
+John is the supervisor of on-campus gemmology instruction and joined GIA with more than 14 years of diverse jewellery industry experience, including diamond buying trips to Antwerp, jewellery sales and jewellery manufacturing.
+After more than ten years in the trade, John received his GIA Graduate Gemologist®diploma.
 He also has education credentials in multimedia technologies and jewellery manufacturing and design.
 In his spare time, John has earned his Instructor Certification from the United States Power Squadron in Oceanside, California, and he enjoys teaching safety and sailing skills.

 Carson started in the jewellery industry as a goldsmith.
 His more than 10 years of work experience also includes: sales of fine watches and jewellery, sales training and jewellery design.
 Carson enjoyed working closely with his customers to provide service excellence in repairs, sales and custom jewellery design.
 Prior to his work in the trade, Carson spent two years in Brazil; as a result, he is fluent in Portuguese.